Better-HPC/keystone-python-client/docs/index.md

 ### Deleting Records

-Delete methods are used to removed records from the server.
+Delete methods are used to remove records from the server.

 ```python
 client.delete_cluster(pk=1)